evaera/moonwave/website/docs/TagList.md

 `@deprecated <version> -- [description]`
 :::

 Marks this item as deprecated.
 Requires the version the item was deprecated, optionally followed by two dashes and a description of what to use instead.
+Markdown is parsed in the description.

 ```lua
 --- @deprecated v2 -- Use `goodFunction` instead.